nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 ## Code Injection Assurance Case - Manual Code Review

-There were no bugs or vulnerabilities that related to code injection.
+There were no bugs that related to code injection from the automated testing.

-The code that would be most vulnerable to code injection are the parts of code that deal with the different scripts such as startup scripts.
+The code that would be most vulnerable to code injection are the parts of code that deal with the different scripts.
-Specifically, dtdb\common\event_script.c which had no bugs and a manual review found no security vulnerabilities.
+Specifically, dtdb\common\event_script.c which deals with the startup scripts had no bugs and a manual review found no security vulnerabilities.
+The bugs that were found in other code that dealt with scripts were all false positives and no bugs were found after a manual review.

-Our manual code review was able to find a potential code injection vulnerability.
+Our manual code review was able to find a potential code injection bug.

-### Vulnerability 1.
 Environmental Variable Passed To System Call

 Source code: /source4/client/client.c<br/>
 Line: 966 - 969<br/>